Posted on 15th October 2017 by Russell Phillips

 - collaborate on areas of mutual interest, providing a united voice for the vehicle importing industry.

-- work to a “no surprises” policy, so that policy decisions, announcements and action on contentious issues are communicated in advance.
+- work to a “no surprises” policy, so that policy decision, announcements, and action on contentious issues are communicated in advance.

 - include other motor industry associations in negotiations of shared import when appropriate.